5 Science-Backed Ways to Take Control of Stress

 3. Reframe Your Mental Script

-• Gratitude practice: Write 3 specific things you’re thankful for daily
+Gratitude check-ins: Write down three specific things you’re thankful for.

 4. Build Your Stress-Busting Toolkit